wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 1. **Form Completion** - When a user marks a form as complete using the `complete_form` endpoint, the system automatically attaches any standalone evidence files related to the submissions in that form.

 2. **Batch Submission** - When users submit multiple metric values at once via the `batch_submit` endpoint with `auto_attach_evidence=true`, the system attaches relevant evidence files to those submissions.

+The system uses a smart period matching strategy when attaching evidence:
+1. First attempts to match using the user-selected period (`period` field)
+2. If no match is found, falls back to the OCR-extracted period (`ocr_period` field)
+3. If neither period matches, attaches to the first available submission for that metric

 This approach ensures that evidence is attached at the most logical points in the user workflow, where users are actively working with specific forms or metrics.